drduh/macOS-Security-and-Privacy-Guide/README.md

 Defaults env_keep += "HOME MAIL"
 ```

-This stops sudo from changing the HOME variable when privileges are elevanted.
-This means it will execute as root the zsh dotfiles in the non-root user's home directory when running `sudo zsh`.
-It is advisable to comment this line out to avoid a potential way for malware or a local attacker to escalate root privileges.
+This prevents sudo from changing HOME when privileges are elevated.
+As a result, programs run with sudo may use configuration files from the invoking user's home directory.
+Consider removing `HOME` from `env_keep` unless this behavior is specifically required.

 To retain the convenience of the root user having a non-root user's home directory, append an export line to `/var/root/.zshrc`, e.g.: